The following guide is a sub-article of Achieving Color Precision.

 Important

-Make sure you DISABLE Open Discord in your Discord Settings located in the Windows Settings tab!
-For this to work!
+Make sure you DISABLE Open Discord in your Discord Settings located in the Windows Settings tab for this to work!

 And you’re done!
 Discord should now default in most scenarios to launching with color management disabled.